 Kids Get Immersed in the Stories

 Cartoons used to be something where every episode was self-contained.
-This was partially because in the days of TV, it was hard to watch every episode consistently.
+This was partial because, in the days of TV, it was hard to watch every episode consistently.
 If a cartoon had an overarching story and you missed an episode, it could be confusing.

 But thanks to streaming services, your kid never misses an episode.
 Shows like Steven Universe now have overarching stories that your kid can get lost in.
 Between seasons, your kid is anticipating what will happen next.
 They may make their own theories or rewatch the shows again and see if they missed any important plot details.
 There are other great cartoons that kids can enjoy, and here you can find out some of the best ones.

-You’d be quite surprised with how deep some of the modern cartoons have.
-Shows like Adventure Time may seem nonsensical at first, but have some deep lore.
+You’d be quite surprised by how deep some of the modern cartoons have.
+Shows like Adventure Time may seem nonsensical at first but have some deep lore.